stevetodman/chd/docs/ops/event-retention.md

  where jobname = 'app_prune_old_events';
 ```

-Use the query above to confirm the job is registered.
-The job executes the same function
-shown in the manual example and therefore honors updated retention values immediately.
+The scheduled job executes the same function and therefore respects updated retention values immediately.

-### Supabase Scheduled Function fallback
+### Supabase scheduled function fallback

-If `pg_cron` is not installed in the environment, create a Supabase Edge Function that
-invokes the RPC and run it with the Supabase scheduler.
-A minimal function might look
+If `pg_cron` is unavailable, create a Supabase Edge Function that calls `app.prune_old_events` and schedule it through the Supabase dashboard.
+A minimal example:
-like this:

 ```ts
 // supabase/functions/prune-events/index.ts